Some tips for writing the sort of essay we are looking for

 Do write a strong conclusion.
 Don’t just repeat what you have already said.

-Don’t spend a lot of time going discussing the views of various historians.
+Don’t spend a lot of time discussing the views of various historians.
 We want your own interpretation of events based on your own analysis.
 We want a history essay not historiography.